ahbarJ/Information-retrieval-edit-distance/README.md

 ## Contributions

 Contributions are welcome!
 If you have an implementation of an edit distance algorithm not covered here or improvements to the existing code, feel free to submit a pull request.
-For more projects and updates, visit [Sara Khosrozadeh's GitHub page](https://github.com/sarakhosrozadeh).

 ---